 Solving a challenge that will always exist

 As much as nobody wants to think about it, death is a part of life and there comes a time when everyone gets to deal with the loss of a relative or a loved one.
-What most people don’t realize, however, is that the loss itself is not all they need to face.
+What most people don’t realize, is that the loss itself is not all they need to face.
 It is also a period of a lot of arrangements, administration and putting somebody else’s things in order.

 “It is a very confronting period in which a lot comes your way – and not just emotionally,” Graciëlla says.
-“A household has an average of 130 euros per month in ongoing costs, an amount that has been increasing as a result of the subscription economy.”
+“A household has an average of 130 euros per month in ongoing costs.
+This amount has been increasing as a result of the subscription economy.”

-Surely, to be able to operate on such a broad scale and unburden users as much as possible, the team of Closure needs to have many (and the right) partners.
-Currently, they are working with two main types of clients – corporates such as T-Mobile, UNICEF, OV-Chipkaart and Centraal Beheer, and funeral organizations.
+Surely, to be able to operate on such a broad scale and unburden users as much as possible.
+To achieve that, the team Closure needs to have many right partners.
+Currently, they are working with two main types of clients.
+Corporates such as T-Mobile, UNICEF, OV-Chipkaart and Centraal Beheer, and funeral organizations.
 As a result, the customers and relatives of these companies get access to their services free of charge.

-To add to that, the team of Closure are continuously adding value to their existing proposition by including aftercare services, such as help with inheritance tax or determining heirloom.
+To add to that, the team of Closure are continuously adding value to their existing proposition.
+Whether by including aftercare services, such as help with inheritance tax or determining heirlooms.

 Financing, growth and international expansion

 Graciëlla and Chantal have gone through the real startup experience.
-Starting out on their own, without any external financing in their pocket, they have had to build their business from the ground up.
+Starting out your business is not easy.
+Especially, without any external financing in your pocket.
+They have had to build their business from the ground up.

 In fact, when their very first piece of outside funding came in, it wasn’t from a bank or an investor.
-It came from “a lady who had just lost both of her parents and could personally feel the need for a service like Closure,” Graciëlla remembers.
+It came from “a lady who had just lost both of her parents.
+She could personally feel the need for a service like Closure,” Graciëlla remembers.
 “She gave us a loan out of her heritage.”

 This gave the two co-founders not only a financial boost but also the validation that their idea had real business potential.
 Later on, they received another few loans and secured their first round of investment in 2018.